-Espresso machines give coffee connoisseurs an opportunity to be their own barista at home.
+Espresso machines allow coffee connoisseurs to be their own barista at home.
 If this idea excites you, that’s the first step.
 The second step to making espresso in your home is choosing which espresso machine you want to invest in based on the features they have.
 Some prefer the art of making espresso, admiring it as a craft.
 Others place priority on how easy the machine is to use or how fast it gets you your caffeine fix.
 We will guide you through the benefits and drawbacks of 5 types of espresso makers: a moka pot, semi-automatic espresso machines, automatic espresso machines, super-automatic espresso machines, and a Nespresso.

 This option is the only stovetop model; they are also available as electric models.
 What are other benefits and drawbacks to owning a moka pot?
 Before we get into that, we will explain how it works.